International Leadership Programme

 - visa (if applicable)

 There are a limited number of bursaries available for students who come from a background where participation in study or work abroad has been low.
-The bursary, from Santander bank, is to help cover your programme fee, flights and other costs.
+The bursary of approximately £400 is to help cover your accommodation fee, flights and other costs.
 Find out if you are eligible.

 Santander Bank provides grants to some students to help cover costs.